pnp/powerfx-samples/samples/color-functions/README.md

 ### getLuminance

-Calclulates the relative luminance of linerized RGB colors using the following formula:
+Calculates the relative luminance of linearized RGB colors using the following formula:

 ```excel
 Sum(